graalvm/graalvm-demos/galaaz-ggplot/README.md

     > galaaz -T

 will show a list with all available demos.
 To run any of the demos in the list, substitute the call to 'rake' to 'galaaz'.
 For instance, one of the examples in the list is 'rake sthda:bar'.
 In order to run this example just do 'galaaz sthda:bar'.
-Doing 'galaaz sthda:all' will run all demos in the sthda cathegory.
+Doing 'galaaz sthda:all' will run all demos in the sthda category.
 Some of the examples require 'rspec' do be available.
 To install 'rspec' just do 'gem install rspec'.

 The demo code
 =============

 The following is the Ruby code and plot for the above example.
-There is a small difference between the code in the example and the code bellow.
-If the example is ran, the plot will appear on the screen, bellow, we generate an 'svg' image and then include it in this document.
+There is a small difference between the code in the example and the code below.
+If the example is ran, the plot will appear on the screen.
+We generate an 'svg' image and then include it in this document.
 In order to generate and image, the R.svg device is used.
 To generate the plot on the screen, use the R.awt device, as commented on the code.

 ``` truby
 require 'galaaz'